EN10/KerasMNIST/README.md

 cnn.h5 pretrained Keras model

 TFKeras is based on simplified [MNIST For ML Beginners](https://www.tensorflow.org/get_started/mnist/beginners#the_mnist_data) and cnn.py.
-TFKeras.py, TFKeras.h5 & TFKpredict only uses Dense and so is less accurate than CNN.
+TFKeras.py, TFKeras.h5 & TFKpredict model only has a Dense layer and so is less accurate than CNN.
 TFKeras is 92% accurate vs CNN 99.25%

 CNN can detect digit `1` better.